PhilipSCA/philanderson-co-uk/Hannahwords/biology.md

 MELTING - change of state of matter from solid to liquid SUBLIMATION - change of state of matter from solid to gas DEPOSTION - change of state of matter from gas to solid

+Ribosomes - protiens are made in the cell
+Anions - ion with negative charge